Monifi Review: Manage Your Financial Progress With This Goal-Based Banking App

 - Smart tools to help with money management

 - No branch banking for those who prefer person-to-person service

-Monifi is a unique personal banking app that helps users optimize their finances by providing greater insights into their spending and the tools to reach their savings goals.
-Monifi accomplishes this by wrapping two accounts into one.
-By allocating funds into Spend and Save Balances, users can control their spending while still earning money on their savings.
-Here’s a quick look at all of the features that the Monifi app offers, along with a recommendation of what types of customers it would be most suitable for.
+Monifi is a unique personal banking app that helps users optimize their finances by providing greater insights into their spending patterns as well as smart tools to support their savings goals.
+By allocating funds into Spend and Save Balances, users can control their spending while still earning a high rate of interest on their savings.

 Within the Monifi App, you can deposit money into your Save Balance, establish unique, personalized goals and earn interest like a traditional savings account.
 Once you’ve reached your savings goals — or, as needed — you can move it to your Spend Balance.